 Addiction Is the Symptom | book writing/editing

 Dr. Brown, a psychologist, wanted to introduce her step method to a wide audience.
-I merged and reworked her two previous, unpublished manuscripts.
-In the process, I helped Dr. Brown revisit the interpretation and execution of her step method.
+As her cowriter, I:

 The cover design is by book specialist Rebecca Neimark of Twenty-six Letters.

 - Love, with Strings (It’s the Norm)